j0m0k0/PyASPG/README.md

 # PyASPG - Smart Power Grid Simulation Framework ![Static Badge](https://img.shields.io/badge/Version-0.5-orange)

-## TODO
-- Tests should be written manually from the ground
-- Before running each simulation, a small and fast set of tests should be done to make sure simulation is logically correcty

 ## Overview

 PyASPG is a simulation framework for modeling and analyzing smart power grids.
 It allows users to simulate the behavior of various components in a smart grid, including generators, transmitters, distributors, prosumers, and utility companies.
 The framework provides a flexible way to define connections between these components and log their interactions over time.